 The mother and son’s stay was brief; after being introduced to the resident Amazon river dolphins on the fourth day, the Sotalia calf was attacked by an aggressive male boto, who forced the calf to the bottom of the tank several times.
 Because this happened at night, it took the night crew up to an hour to get help to put the young Sotalia into a holding pen.
 Unfortunately, the attack was enough to send the youngster into a fatal shock; he died 45 minutes later.
 The mother died a month later on December 19.

-In Europe, on the other hand, zoological facilities had slightly better luck.
+On the other hand, European zoological facilities had slightly better luck.
 In January 1977, a massive capture operation was conducted by Peter Bössenecker, an animal dealer from Holland.
 Near San Antero, Colombia, enlisting locals to assist was incredibly difficult, given the Sotalia’s status as a supernatural animal.

 A total of 80 dolphins were successfully captured, along with six casualties.
 Only 24 were deemed display-worthy, while the other 56 were released; throughout the year, anywhere between 2-8 dolphins were shipped to several European facilities.
 This included the Antwerp Zoo in Belgium, and the Nuremberg Zoo, Allwetterzoo Münster, and Duisburg Zoo in Germany.
 Not all made it their first year at the their final destinations: two died in transit, another three died after 2-3 weeks in captivity, and one died after two months.

 Another three Sotalia were captured in Colombia of April 1979, and were sent to the Ouwehands Zoo in the Netherlands.

 (Click images below enlarge)